 Very wet soil – where we would recommend you check out our recommended hedges list for wet sites.

 Very chalky soil – where the Portuguese Laurel (Prunus lusitanica) makes a great alternative and will grow very well, you can try planting Common Laurels, but they do tend to go very yellow and pale in thin chalky soils.

-Bare root Laurels are the cheapest way to establish your new hedge and are really economical especially if you need a lot of plants, they are grown in our fields and lifted with the soil shaken from the roots.
+Bare root Common Laurel hedge plants are the cheapest way to establish your new hedge and are really economical especially if you need a lot of plants, they are grown in our fields and lifted with the soil shaken from the roots.
 These plants need to be planted within a few days of receipt (so its worth getting the site prepared before they arrive – you can find our preparation and planting guidance here).
 Bare root plants are available when they are dormant from November-March, the correct time to plant.

-Root ball Cherry Laurel hedging plants are beautiful big bushy plants grown at an extra wide spacing here in our own fields for several years, perfect for instant impact at a comparatively low cost.
+Root ball Common Laurel hedge plants are beautiful big bushy plants grown at an extra wide spacing here in our own fields for several years, perfect for instant impact at a comparatively low cost.
 Our specialist machine lifts them complete with the immediate soil and root system which is wrapped with hessian mesh for protection and sent to you the same day.
 These gorgeous big bushy plants are available during their natural dormant season from October until April.
 These should be planted within a few days of receipt.

 Our Cherry Laurel instant hedging is the perfect answer where immediate effect is the overriding consideration, we stock ready trimmed Laurel instant hedges in a range of sizes up to 200cm.
 These plants are available for planting all year round.